2018 FEATURED SPEAKERS

 Saturday, September 22nd

 1:30 p.m.
-Antique and Design Academy: Rebecca Vizard, “Once Upon a Pillow”
+Antiques and Design Academy: Rebecca Vizard, “Once Upon a Pillow”

 Growing up in a small Delta community in Louisiana, designer Rebecca Vizard nurtured a love of history and a fascination for antique fabrics, tapestries, and trims.
 Years later, she combined both passions to start a business, christened B. Viz Design.
 Recognized for her visionary use of beautiful antique textiles and accessories and her incredible sense of community, Vizard will share highlights from her book Once Upon A Pillow: A Story of Home Design and Exquisite Textiles and of her amazing entrepreneurial journey.

 3 p.m.
-Antique and Design Academy: Victoria Schoell-Schafer & Peter Volenec-Hammel
+Antiques and Design Academy: Victoria Schoell-Schafer & Peter Volenec-Hamel, “Fun Advice on Incorporating Objects into your Garden”

 Enjoy a garden-based presentation with Lauritzen Gardens’ director of horticulture, Victoria Schoell-Schafer and senior gardener Peter Volenec-Hamel.